jupyter/distinguished-contributors/elections_process/process.md

 ## 4] Winners confirmation

 When the vote is over, the shepherds should communicate the list of winners to the [JDC mailing list](jupyter-distinguished-contributors@googlegroups.com).
 An email should also be sent to the [Jupyter Community Building Committee](jupyter-community-building-committee@googlegroups.com) and to people in charge of Resources at [NumFocus](https://numfocus.org/community/people), to keep them informed about the progress of the JDC grant process.
-Traditionally, the person who has nominated a winner sends him an email asking for confirmation, but this can be done by any Distinguished Contributors.
+Traditionally, the person who has nominated a winner sends them an email asking for confirmation, but this can be done by any Distinguished Contributor.
 A typical email would be (for the most lazy or busy of us ;)):

 ```
 Dear XXX,